Pirghebuli Monastery: History

 Pirghebuli is located on the left bank of the Khrami in the Tetritsqaro Municipality, Kvemo Kartli, in southern Georgia, some 3 km southwest of Samshvilde, the site of a ruined medieval city.

 Building inscriptions in the medieval Georgian asomtavruli script, carved on a stone slab in the east façade, mention "the queen of queens Rusudan" and the father superior Demetre.
 This Rusudan is identified with Queen Queen Rusudan or Rusudan, aunt of Queen Tamar of Georgia.
-Prince Vakhushti, writing his Description of the Kingdom of Georgia in 1745, also reports that Pirghebuli, "a large building and beautifully appointed", was said to had been built at Tamar's behest.
+Prince Vakhushti of Kartli, writing his Description of the Kingdom of Georgia in 1745, also reports that Pirghebuli, "a large building and beautifully appointed", was said to have been built at Tamar's behest.
 The monastery is mentioned in a handful of historical documents from the 17th and 18th century; otherwise, its recorded history is unknown.
 In the 18th century, it served as a burial ground to the local noble family of Abashishvili, an offshoot of the Baratashvili.
 The building was systematically studied and repaired in the 2000s.